 Jackie is passionate about finding new ways to reach out and engage people who would not usually participate in their heritage.
 Her use of social media to promote interaction with the 1950s characters Muriel and Jasper has had considerable success and been noted by others in the museum and heritage interpretation profession as a particularly creative use of social media.

-Chris lectures throughout the UK and the United States, most recently at the Gender Bodies and Technology conference in Virginia.
+Chris lectures throughout the UK and the United States.
+Perhaps his most unusual being a presentation on “Margaret’s Wardrobe” at the Gender, Bodies and Technology conference in Virginia.
+He has also presented this piece at National Museums Scotland and the link to this can be found here.

 For Artemis he manages the research and curatorial aspects and occasionally dons a costume!
 He also works independently as a curatorial consultant and researcher.